project-flotta/flotta-device-worker-ng/README.md

 ```
 > If you want to execute workloads on `rootfull podman`, you will need to run the `device-worker-ng` as root.

+**Remark:** Don't forget to set env var `TMPDIR` to a path where you have write access. `podman-executor` needs rw access to temporary folder to write the pod spec to files needed by `podman play kube` command.

 If you prefer, you can use environment variable with the prefix `EDGE_DEVICE`:
 ```
 EDGE_DEVICE_CA_ROOT=path_to_ca EDGE_DEVICE_CERT=path_to_cert EDGE_DEVICE_KEY=path_to_key EDGE_DEVICE_SERVER=https://127.0.0.1:8043 device-worker-ng